 Wedding Photographer at Hampton Court House

-When I first photographed a wedding at Hampton Court House for Bozenka and Greg’s wedding (above), I was blown away.
-The venue seemed perfect for wedding photography – the 18th-century architecture, the setting but most of all, the gorgeous light spilling in through the French windows off Bushy Park.
+I was blown away when I first photographed a wedding at Hampton Court House for Bozenka and Greg’s wedding (above).
+The venue seemed perfect for wedding photography – the 18th-century architecture and the setting, but most of all, the gorgeous light spilling through the French windows off Bushy Park.
 Light is paramount to all photography and is the first thing I look for.

 Hampton Court House is one venue that has beautifully diffused light coming in from all sides – especially in the grand hallway.
-It’s is where the wedding ceremonies are carried out, and it means that photographers can shoot weddings with a minimum of artificial light.
+It’s where the wedding ceremonies are carried out, and photographers can shoot weddings with minimal artificial light.

-The moment I saw Bo and her father pull up outside in her hired Rolls-Royce and enter the venue through the large front doors, I knew it would be a fantastic day.
+I knew it would be a fantastic day when I saw Bo and her father pull up outside in her hired Rolls-Royce and enter the venue through the large front doors.

 Walking back down the aisle is an enjoyable moment that is always savoured but very fleeting.
-It’s great when couples show their happiness and joy as with Emma and Ben here.
+It’s great when couples show their happiness and joy, as Emma and Ben do here.

-Also, essential for any wedding photographer is the ability to move around discreetlyly and unhindered.
+Any wedding photographer must be able to move around discreetly and unhindered.
 Hampton Court House provides this ability in spades.
-The large space meant I could photograph the couple’s marriage ceremony from all angles and utilise the light well to create very pleasing images.
+The ample space meant I could photograph the couple’s marriage ceremony from all angles and utilise the light well to create pleasing images.

 Read on as I take you through a wedding day at Hampton Court House…